-Have you ever been weaving a binder cane or porch cane seat and gotten to the last few rows and found that it’s nearly impossible to get those rows finished because the previous weaving is too tight?
+Have you ever woven on a binder cane or porch cane seat and gotten to the last few rows and found that it’s nearly impossible to get those rows finished because the previous weaving is too tight?

-Have you ever seen the back of a porch cane rocker that has the sidebars so bowed that it looks lopsided and strange, contorted all out of proper shape?
+Have you ever seen the back of a porch cane rocker that has both sidebars so bowed that it looks lopsided and strange, contorted all out of proper shape?
 Read on, cuz I have the solution to your pressing problem!

-What method do you use to make the weaving easier on a similar porch cane chair seat?
-Please leave your comment below.Please enter text here...
+What method do you use to make the weaving easier on a similar porch cane stool or chair seat?
+Please leave your comment below.